thus/clipsync/README.md

 Clipsync
 ========

-Synchronize clipboards on multiple computers using files on a remote file system.
+Synchronize clipboards between multiple computers using files on a remote file system.

 The clipboards are encrypted before written to files to enable use on